Nadohs/Cast-Free-Arithmetic-in-Swift/README.md

 `````

-###Overloading
+###Overflow
+If you have any concerns about overflow then you should probably just be casting your types instead.

 ```
 var resA:Int   = 0
 var resB:Int64 = 0
 ```

 Our arithmetic operations do not have the same level of safety as what's in the standard library.
-For instance the following line gives us an overflow compiler time error
+For instance the following line gives us an overflow compiler time error.

 ```
 //resA = Int(1000000000000000000) * Int(1000000000000000000)